Sonos Move full review

 The Move might be battery powered but you can still use it plugged in while in the house.
 A neat docking station means you can just plonk it down and the battery will charge via metal contacts.
 It’s included but you can buy additional ones if you want them dotted around the house.

 A neat trick is that the battery can be removed, so after a few years of use you can easily replace it.
-We’ll talk about battery life later on.
+We’ll talk about battery life later on but you can find out how to replace the Sonos Move battery here.

 The Sonos Move only comes in one colour: Shadow Black.